JABaber/ST558Project/README.md

     ##       64        4        9       26        7      258       26
     ##  psychic     rock    steel    water
     ##       23       10       11        9

+258 Pokemon have a single type, more than half of the 493 Pokemon.
+Of the second types, the most common was flying at 64 and the least common were fire and electric at 2.

+We can get a better look at this with a two-way contingency table of type1 and type2.

 ``` r
 # Counts of type 1s and type 2s